Columbia Children's Theatre announces move to West Columbia

 In spite of the unceremonious end of the location, Stevenson says that it's far from a rushed decision.
 The company has been in talks to move out to a West Columbia space for several years.

-"It wasn’t as quick as it looks," he shared.
+"It wasn’t as quick as it looks," he said.
 "We had already scheduled some of our classes out there before we got the news."

 The theater has been living in transit since the start of the COVID-19 pandemic reshaped the Richland Mall.
 Reconfigurations of the mall in the post-pandemic era left the theater with only one entrance, and that through their backstage area.
 In response, they began hosting pop-up performances Stevenson called "movable feasts" in venues throughout the area.